 This was made especially clear when Einstein challenged Poincare’s viewpoint of the Universe having an indeterminate shape.
 Einstein had used Riemann-based geometry in general relativity to hint at a non-Euclidean geometry where triangles don’t add up to 180 degrees and parallel lines happen over curved surfaces.
 With Poincare’s challenge, it was a claim against the validity of math providing evidence for science.
 Is math just a tool for science or does it actually reveal the structure of the Universe?
 If not, then the time argument would gain much ground by Bergson and proponents.
 Poincare was trying to ride the wave between science and philosophy with these weird statements, and it did get a variety of responses.
 Edoward Le Roy and Pierre Duken commented on the “constructed nature of many scientific clams” (which can ring true to this day with many scientific ideas seemingly without any valid claim) while Bertrand Russel and Louis Couturat commented on Poincare being a nominalist (or one who takes a theory to only be true for certain circumstances and is not universally true) which Poincare himself denied being.
 It all got the attention of Bergson, and the two became friends (78-81).

-For Bergson, Poincare represented a chance to meld philosophy with science and create a work which would avoid “a philosophy that wants to explain reality mechanically.”
-With relativity’s use of math, it was a useful tool but ultimately not necessary because of this trait.
-In fact, like we hinted at before with Bergson’s aversion to the more rigorous mathematical theories, it was this need for math that bothered Bergson plenty.
-He didn’t want Einstein to being “mathematical representation into transcendental reality.”
+For Bergson, Poincare represented a chance to meld philosophy with science and create a work that would avoid “a philosophy that wants to explain reality mechanically.”
+Relativity’s use of math was a useful tool but ultimately not necessary because of this trait.
+In fact, as we hinted at before with Bergson’s aversion to the more rigorous mathematical theories, it was this need for math that bothered Bergson plenty.
+He didn’t want Einstein to be “mathematical representation into transcendental reality.”
 By bringing math as the sole representation of time, Bergson and Poincare felt something was lost in the process.
 To them, it invited scientists to continue to observe only discrete moments of reality rather than the continuous true nature it held.
-This packaging leads to disagreements over the definition and consistency of time, as Poincare saw it, and is a direct reflection on our inability to have simultaneous events happen for all people.
-This lack of consistency therefore removes time from the realms of scientific study, according to him.
+This packaging leads to disagreements over the definition and consistency of time, as Poincare saw it, and is a direct reflection of our inability to have simultaneous events happen for all people.
+This lack of consistency, therefore, removes time from the realms of scientific study, according to him.
 Bergson agreed with this, going even further in adding that our feelings feed into this intuitive way of time referencing.
 We need to consider how we live in time as we perceive it, as a conscious entity rather than a mathematical construct (Canales 82-5, Gelonesi).

 In the years following relativity, many experiments were devised to test out relativity.
 One of the most famous would be Albert A. Michelson’s and Edward Morley’s experiment in 1887, yet its original purpose was to see if some ether existed in space by looked at light path deflections.
 Once such a medium was disproved the experiment became crucial in finding the speed of light to be the absolute limit that exists.
 Einstein realized its usefulness for special relativity in 1907 but Bergson didn’t agree.
 Experimentation should lead to new theories and not the other way around.
 Einstein, however, knew the worth of the experiment because he finally had a universal value to compare his times with.
 It doesn’t require a mechanical clock which is fallible to imperfections done by man nor does it require a celestial clock which is based off ever changing quantities like the Earth’s rotation rate.
 Light solves these problems, because it is objective, eternal, easy to compare to and even better easy to make (98-105).